Email: info@prgmd.com | Call: +1 (833) 888-7725

 ToggleThe physician contract negotiation is the most crucial part of any physician’s job search.
 It is also one of the parts of the process that physicians are least excited about or comfortable with.
 After receiving an offer letter, you might be tempted to sign and accept it and get to work.
 This, however, is a costly mistake that can lead to the following:

-These points can become a factor for you looking for a new job in two to three years.
+These points can become a factor for you when looking for a new job in two to three years.
 Physician contract negotiation isn’t as complex as the medical billing services (if you get the reference); however, it still requires patience, careful thought, and an overall meticulous approach to weigh in all other factors.

 Before a physician contract negotiation even begins, the doctor needs to set up a clear understanding of their main priorities.
 These priorities can include: